dyatko/arkit/README.md

 - Supports JavaScript, Node.js, TypeScript and Flow code
 - Identifies, connects and groups configured architectural components
 - Visualises all components or some segments of the architecture
-- Exports codebase visualisation as PlantUML, SVG or PNG
+- Exports codebase visualisation as Plant UML, SVG or PNG diagram
 - Integrates into development flow, so your CI, VCS, README and PRs are happy

 ### Usage